samiesaheb/RAG-Demo/README.md

 ---

+## Running the Streamlit App

+This project includes a Streamlit app that provides an interactive chat interface for the RAG system.

+1. **Ensure your virtual environment is activated and dependencies are installed.**

+2. **Run the Streamlit app:**

+streamlit run streamlit_app.py

+3. **Open the URL shown in your terminal (usually http://localhost:8501) in a web browser.**

+4. **Use the input box to ask questions, and the app will retrieve relevant context chunks and generate answers using the Ollama LLM model.**

+---

 ## Usage

 - Modify the `query` variable in the notebook to ask different questions.
 - Add or update documents in the knowledge base by editing the dataset or adding new chunks.
 - Experiment with prompt templates to improve answer quality.
+- Use the Streamlit app for an interactive chat experience with retrieval-augmented generation.

 ---